 The latest spill affected several square miles.
 Rozzelle says it likely won’t be until the end of this week until the county lifts the “no swim” advisory.

-Editor’s note: This story was updated at 9:40am on July 21 to include details from the state’s Division of Water Resources.
+Editor’s note: This story was updated at 4pm on July 27 to include the fact that the county lifted the advisory.